The DECLARE statement specifies the storage space for a value of a specified data type and names the storage location for easy reference.

 NOT NULL constraint

-The NOT NULL constraint prevents an object from being assigned a null value.
-The NOT NULL attribute of an object can be implicitly or explicitly specified.
+The NOT NULL constraint prevents an object from being assigned a NULL value.
+The NOT NULL attribute of an object can be specified implicitly or explicitly.

 Declare variables

-You must specify the name and data type of a variable in a declaration.
-For most data types, you can also specify an initial value for the variable in the declaration.
+You must specify the name and data type of a variable in its declaration.
+For most data types, you can also specify an initial value.

 The name of a variable must be a valid user-defined identifier.
-The data type can be any PL data type, which includes all SQL data types.
-The data type can be a scalar type or a composite type.
+The data type can be any PL/SQL data type.
+PL/SQL data types include all SQL data types.
+The data type can be a scalar or composite type.

 Declare constants

-The information about variable declarations also applies to constant declarations, but constant declarations have two additional requirements: the CONSTANT keyword and an initial value for the constant.
-The initial value is the constant's permanent value.
+The information about declaring variables also applies to declaring constants, but declaring a constant requires two additional elements: the CONSTANT keyword and an initial value (which is the constant's permanent value).

 Initial values of variables and constants

-In a variable declaration, the initial value is optional unless the NOT NULL constraint is specified.
+In a variable declaration, an initial value is optional unless you specify the NOT NULL constraint.
 In a constant declaration, an initial value is required.

-If a declaration is in a block or subprogram, the initial value is assigned to the variable or constant each time the block or subprogram is executed.
-If a declaration is in the SPECIFICATION of a package, the initial value is assigned to the variable or constant in each session, regardless of whether the variable or constant is a public or private variable.
+If a variable or constant is declared in a block or subprogram, the initial value is assigned to it each time the block or subprogram is executed.
+If a variable or constant is declared in the SPECIFICATION of a package, the initial value is assigned to it for each session (regardless of whether the variable or constant is public or private).

 To specify an initial value, use the assignment operator (:=) or the DEFAULT keyword, followed by an expression.
-The expression can contain constants that are previously declared and variables that are previously initialized.
-If no initial value is specified for a variable, assign a value to it before using it.
+The expression can include previously declared constants and previously initialized variables.
+If you do not specify an initial value for a variable, you must assign a value to it before you use it.

 Here is an example: